python-bonobo/bonobo/docs/tutorial/0.5/tut01.rst

 Amongst other features, Bonobo will mostly help you there with the following:

-* Execute the transformations in independant threads
+* Execute the transformations in independent threads
 * Pass the outputs of one thread to other(s) thread(s) inputs.

 To do this, it needs to know what data-flow you want to achieve, and you'll use a :class:`bonobo.Graph` to describe it.